OUR VALUES

 At W. Maxwell, we strive to reduce our environmental footprint through a series of actions

-The paper used for all our planners and notebooks is either sustainable forestry certified, or recycled, or both.SOY-BASED INKS
+The paper used for all our planners and notebooks comes from certified sustainable forestry.

 The inks used for printing are soy-based, which reduces the use of petroleum-based oils in inks.